devacto/hooq/README.md

 #### 1.1.
 Architecture Option 1

 The picture below shows one architecture option.
-Here we use Auto-Scaling-Group and Elastic-Load-Balancer to ensure that the apps are fault tolerant and highly-scalable.
+Here we use Auto Scaling Group and Elastic Load Balancer to ensure that the apps are fault tolerant and highly-scalable.

 The advantage of this architecture is that it is quite vendor agnostic.
 The code